|Look up fees

 This subject explores psychological and social dimensions of environmental sustainability and landscape and ecosystem management.
 The subject examines the ways humans experience, interact and behave in the physical environment.
-This is done by exploring psycho-social dimensions of human-environment interactions examining frameworks for understanding landscape perception and environmentally significant behaviour.
-Topics include: psychological bases for environmental values, aesthetics and preference management and design implications of how humans experience a range of environments; understanding environmental concern and environmentally significant action and strategies for encouraging environmentally sustainable behaviours.
+This is done by exploring psycho-social dimensions of human-environment interactions examining frameworks for understanding environmental concern and environmentally significant behaviour.
+Topics include: psychological bases for human-environment relationships (considering biological and cognitive needs, social identity and other forms of motivation); frameworks for understanding attitudes to environmental issues and for understanding environmentally significant behaviour; strategies for enhancing, awareness, concern and action for sustainability.

 On completion of this subject, students should be able to:

-- Describe factors that influence the ways people value the environment.
+- Describe factors that influence the ways people value and interact with environments.

 - Analyse factors that contribute to public support and opposition to environmental practice and policy.